 Our Company has a single-tier board of directors.
-The Board consists of nine directors, including eight non-executive directors and one executive director.
-The terms of our directors will expire at the AGM in 2021 (for Silvio Genesini and Jean-Yves Haagen; 2022 (for Bernard Oppetit, Eleazar de Carvalho Filho and Emmanuel Grenier); and 2023 (for Josseline de Clausade, Christophe Hidalgo, Arnaud Strasser and Ronaldo labrudi dos Santos Pereira).
+The Board consists of nine directors, including seven non-executive directors and two executive directors (including Steven Geers as replacement executive director).
+The terms of our directors will expire at the AGM in 2022 (for Bernard Oppetit, Eleazar de Carvalho Filho.
+Emmanuel Grenier and Steven Geers); 2023 (for Josseline de Clausade, Christophe Hidalgo and Ronaldo labrudi dos Santos Pereira); and 2024 (for Silvio Genesini and Jean-Yves Haagen).
 Non-executive Directors are expected to serve three-year terms, although the internal rules for the Board and its committees (the "Board Rules") allow for other terms if proposed by the board of directors and approved by a resolution of our general meeting of shareholders.
-A director may be re-elected to serve for an unlimited number of terms.
+A director may be re-elected to serve for an unlimited number of terms, although the DCGC contains best practice recommendations on the maximum tenure of our non-executive directors.